thekiran15/ChatbotAI/README.md

 🚀 AI-Powered Full-Stack Application built with MERN Stack

-A modern AI Chatbot Platform that allows users to generate AI-powered text and images, manage AI usage through a credit-based system, and purchase additional credits using Razorpay.
+A modern AI Chatbot Platform that allows users to generate AI-powered text and images, manage AI usage through a credit-based system, and purchase additional credits using Stripe.

 <p align="left">🔗 <a href="https://chatbotai-99.vercel.app">Live Demo</a>